Let me tell you a little bit about this small town called South Haven in middle America Kansas.

 The night wasn’t quite over, the last thing slated for the evening was a big air.
 After another day of heat and high winds and close to 7 hours of ridings many riders opted to sit back and watch the big air rather than ride it.
 We saw Benton Jackson, Tyler Mork, Mason Moore, Derek Howe, Chris Jesse, Devin Garland, Kody Stewart and Jereme Leafe.
 The riders getting the most speed and best pumps through the transitions in the rollin found themselves airing over the rest.
 The young blood Derek Howe had been boosting all day, locking a few real stylish front 5’s.
 Devin Garland’s judo air is probably one of the best i’ve ever seen and i’ve seen him stomp it in the past, but he couldn’t seem to get it together under the lights.
 Kody and Jereme were at it again, both deep in a pissing contest.
 Kody always seems to feel at home on a large jump and it showed with his double over head one-footed 360’s, front cork 5’s and 7’s.
 In the end Jereme showed everyone that he was back and wasn’t planning to just fade away, backflips, 5’s, front rodeo’s all stomped with authority and the closer was his misty flip, a trick which i haven’t see for easily 3 years.
 Excuse the poor video quality but check out Jereme’s misty and a few other clips from the best trick contest below.

 We closed the event with big session on the fun box and cow bell pole, keep and eye out for video and photos of that session.
 The next morning, I jumped in Jason Lee’s mom’s RV and cruised back to Colorado with 1000’s black flies, little to no AC and 4 stank ass dudes and Jason Lee’s lovely girlfriend Reba, bless you for dealing with us.
+Speaking of girlfriend, if you need advice and tips on how to get a girlfriend, go to this site gothamclub.com.

 That was it, great riding, great event, great people and great venue, thanks again to all the sponsors that made the Twilight Showdown possible, MBS Mountainboards, Ground Industries, Dirtmonk Productions, Outkast Sports, Trampa, Banshee Bungee, Riviera Longboards, Dirtstar Army, Altitude Sickness, Evergreen Pallet, One 5 Media, Dirtcloud Racing and Kansas Badlands.